mmlab/WASABI2013-Website/content/submissions.md

 : people from the Semantic Web, ...

 What?
-: novel ideas, concepts, and applications that combine Linked Data and Web APIs / services
+: novel ideas, concepts, and applications that demonstrate best practices and enterprise adoption of Semantic Web technology

 When?
 : ISWC workshop on Oct 21/22, 2013 – submission deadline: July 12, 2013